joostdecock/site/pages/getting-started.md

 Freesewing does not have a collection of standard patterns for you to download, as you might expect from an online pattern store.

-All freesewing patterns are drafted for you, on the fly, based on your input.
+We can do better: All freesewing patterns are drafted for you, on the fly, based on your input.

 ### Freesewing patterns are based on your measurements

 Freesewing does not use sizes.
 It takes your measurements (and options) as input, and out comes a custom pattern draft.

-## What does freesewing do?
+## What does freesewing (the project) do?

-Freesewing drafts custom sewing patterns, but you already knew that.

-As a project, our work is focussed on three main areas:
+Our work is focussed on three main areas:

 ### We design patterns